binarysculptor/wallet/.github/ISSUE_TEMPLATE.md

 <!--- Remove this description and sections that do not apply -->

-This issue tracker is only for technical issues related to Liberty Core.
+This issue tracker is only for technical issues related to Liberty Coin.
 General Liberty questions and/or support requests and are best directed to the [Liberty Discord](https://discord.liberty-coin.com).

 ### Describe the issue